vmahawar/lead-scoring-case-study/README.md

 ## 💼Submissions:

  - **Python Notebook**: One Python notebook with the whole linear model, predictions, and evaluation.
 [Lead Scoring Jupyter Notebook](./lead-scoring-case-study.ipynb)
  - **Word File (Subjective Questions)**: Answer all the questions asked by the company in the word document provided.
-[Word File - Subjective Questions](./Assignment%20Subjective%20Questions.docx)
+[Subjective Questions](./lead-scoring-assignment-subject-questions.pdf)
  - **Presentation PDF**:  Make a presentation to present your analysis to the chief data scientist of your company (and thus you should include both technical and business aspects).
 The presentation should be concise, clear, and to the point.
-Submit the presentation after converting it into PDF format - [Lead Scoring Presentation](./lead-scoring-case-study.pdf)
+Submit the presentation after converting it into PDF format - [Lead Scoring Presentation](./lead-scoring-case-study-presentation.pdf)
  - **Summary Report PDF**: Apart from the Python notebook, you also need to answer some subjective questions related to linear regression which can be downloaded from the file below.
 Answer these questions and submit it as a PDF.
-[Lead Scoring Summary Report](Bike-Sharing-Assignment-Subjective-Questions.pdf)
+[Lead Scoring Summary Report](./lead-scoring-case-study-summary.pdf)

 💡`Note`: There are some questions in the subjective questions doc that you might not be familiar with.
 So you're expected to research these questions and give an appropriate answer in order to expand your learnings of this topic.